A Dog’s Perspective on Stem-Cell TherapyMay 20, 2010

 - I set up a floor fan to blow air into the inside portion (a fenced area of my garage) of the dog run when I’m away.
 The fan is *outside* the gate so there can be no accidents with tails, paws, or tongues wanting to explore.
 While this is recycled warm air, it does provide cooling from the breeze, and adds an additional benefit of white-noise should I be away when a thunderstorm begins.
 The fan is positioned to blow on only one side of the containment and the other side remains breeze-free.
 I’m big on choices for my beloved companions!
 On particularly hot days, I set a bowl of water in front of the fan for more cooling.

 - There are products which seem to do a nice job of keeping dogs cool without getting them wet.
-Check your local pet store and/or animal supply catalogs for cool mats, rugs, vests, and collars (one version of a cool mat is shown above).
+Check your local pet store and/or animal supply catalogs for cool mats, rugs, vests, and collars (one version of a cool mat is shown in the photo of pug, Jezebel).
 My experience with a cool mat has been good, and a 20-minute soak in cold water keeps the mat cool (and dry!) to the touch for up to two days, then another dunk in cool water and we’re good to go for another couple of days.
 I’ve not tried the vest or collar but the concept is similar and may be the perfect solution for some dogs.
 Some dogs have expressed in our animal communication session that they prefer or *need* the cooling to come from their belly area.
 Other dogs hold their heat in their neck area.
 Choose the style that works best for your furry companion.
 The material in the mat, vest, etc. may be toxic so choose your style and brand wisely if your pet is a chewer.

 These are my tips.
 If you have tips which keep your extra furry dog cooler on hot summer days, leave a comment!